Lapschro/booru-search-tauri-app/README.md

-# Tauri + Svelte + Typescript
+# Booru search

-This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.
+This is an app to search boorus and download images to a choosen folder

 ## Recommended IDE Setup